How to use the Material Separation Photoshop Plugin

 SelectTransparency filled state

-With the following plugin options checked, we will proceed to actually fill.
+With the following plugin option checkboxes selected, we will actually create the transparency fill.

 Tips

-It is also possible to fill a clipping mask layer by itself; however, in that case, the [Create layers within a new group] option will be disabled and the layer will be created in a clipped state.
+It is possible to perform transparency filling for a clipping mask layer alone, but in that case [Create layer in new group] will be disabled and the layer will be created in a clipped state.

 Tips

-When multiple layers are clipped, only layers included within the specified selection range will be created.
+If clipping is done on multiple layers, only the layers contained within the specified selection range will be created.

 Was this article helpful?